sstarzh/vnfmanager/docs/deploy_gilan.rst

 3. Review target traffic flows

-    .. note:: This lab uses SNAT Automap in VNF/FW BIG-IP for simplicity.
-Traffic from the server returned back to VNF instance, bypassing DAG layer
+    .. note:: This lab uses pdn_dag_net to return traffic from server to DAG2 instance.
+This is due to various environment limitations

     .. image:: images/networking.png